wp-plugins/wp-events/readme.txt

 == Installation ==

 Caution: this plugin requires PHP5.2 or newer!
 Make sure you have PHP5.2 or newer!
+This plugin does NOT work with WP2.6 or older.

 Installation with widget: